Hi,

 Dear Vidhya,

 What is the nature of your industry?
-Does your company have skilled or unskilled labours?
-If you do not have labours then nothing wrong to make official language as English.
+Does your company have skilled or unskilled labor?
+If you do not have labor, then there is nothing wrong with making the official language English.

-The important question is whether you have made a formal policy on official language.
-In many companies, especially MNCs, official language for communication is English.
-All the meetings and correspondence is done in English.
-However, that does not mean that speaking in local language has been banned as such.
-During celebration of cultural activities or festivals, local language is used for communication.
-Secondly, communication in vernacular language is done where it is necessary (like while dealing with the government officials) but preeminence of English is cherished at the same time.
+The important question is whether you have a formal policy on the official language.
+In many companies, especially MNCs, the official language for communication is English.
+All the meetings and correspondence are done in English.
+However, that does not mean that speaking in the local language has been banned as such.
+During the celebration of cultural activities or festivals, the local language is used for communication.
+Secondly, communication in the vernacular language is done where necessary (like while dealing with government officials), but the preeminence of English is cherished at the same time.

-Uniformity in communication helps bridging cultural gaps.
-Communication in English helps in maintaining a formal atmosphere in the office.
-This is also important.
-If you are from Chennai then making official language as English should not be a problem as such.
+Uniformity in communication helps bridge cultural gaps.
+Communication in English helps maintain a formal atmosphere in the office, which is also important.
+If you are from Chennai, then making English the official language should not be a problem as such.

-India is multi-linguist country.
-Polyglots like you are found more in south India.
-Nevertheless, if a communication in local language is permitted, it may form a informal group.
-This informal group could turn into pressure group and it could pose a challenge.
+India is a multilinguistic country.
+Polyglots like you are found more in South India.
+Nevertheless, if communication in the local language is permitted, it may form an informal group.
+This informal group could turn into a pressure group and pose a challenge.

 Thanks,